 As with much of TU’s work, the North Coast Coho Project is grounded in partnerships.
 Across multiple watersheds in Mendocino and Humboldt counties, the project works with private timber companies, resource agencies, engineering and designs firms, and other conservation organizations to restore and improve habitat and fish passage for salmon and steelhead.

 On the three project sites along the Skunk Train line, TU’s partners include the Salmon Restoration Association, Pacific Watershed Associates, Michael Love and Associates, the California Department of Fish and Wildlife and the National Marine Fisheries Service.

-And, of course, the “Chief Skunk” himself: Robert Pinoli, owner of the Mendocino Railway Company, which operates the Skunk Train.
+And, of course, the “Chief Skunk” himself: Robert Pinoli, a partner in the Mendocino Railway Company, which operates the Skunk Train.
 Pinoli started working for the railway as a boy and has a keen interest in preserving the historic as well as natural qualities which make the Skunk Train so unique – including salmon and steelhead in the Noyo River.